m42km/GDSongManager/README.md

 # GDSongManager
-Install songs not from Newgrounds into GD in just a couple of clicks.
+Install songs into GD easily.
+Built in C++
+WIP, the base program is finished but I need to make the installer